 Academic Career and Research Areas

-Professor Buchner (b.
-1960) carries out research into the principals of the structural formation of proteins and the cellular machinery of protein folding which also allows survival in adverse environmental conditions (such as high temperatures).
-In addition to providing an insight into fundamental cellular processes, these studies provide valuable information about the conditions required for the production of proteins in biotechnological processes, i.e. for the biosynthesis of antibodies whose molecular basis has been clarified.
+Prof. Buchner (*1960) investigates the principles of protein structure formation and the cellular machinery of protein folding, which also allows the cell to survive adverse environmental conditions (such as high temperatures).
+In addition to providing insight into fundamental cellular processes, these studies also provide important prerequisites for the production of proteins in biotechnological processes, such as the biosynthesis of antibodies, whose molecular basis is being elucidated.

-- Hans Neurath Preis der Protein Society (2011)
+- Hans Neurath Prize of the Protein Society (2011)

 Feige MJ, Groscurth S, Marcinowski M, Shimizu Y, Kessler H, Hendershot LM, Buchner J.: “An unfolded CH1 domain controls the assembly and secretion of IgG antibodies”.
 Mol.
 Cell.
 2009; 34: 569-579.Abstract

 Bose S, Weikl T, Bügl H, Buchner J: “Chaperone function of Hsp90-associated proteins”.
 Science.
 1996; 274: 1715 - 1717.Abstract